-Introduced in 2000, the World Airport Star Rating programme is the leading global Quality Evaluation system for the Airport industry.
+Introduced in 2000, the World Airport Star Rating programme is a leading global Quality Evaluation system for the Airport industry.

 Certified Airport Rating is the only global airport quality ranking which is applied using a direct and professional analysis of Product and Service quality standards.
-Airport Ratings range from 1-Star through to the prestigious 5-Star Airport ranking, and with effect from February 2017 we include a new rating for Regional Airports.
+Airport Ratings range from 1-Star through to the prestigious 5-Star Airport ranking.
+In 2017, Skytrax expanded the programme to include a dedicated ranking category for Regional Airports.

 regional airport rating category

 Skytrax expanded the Certified Airport Rating programme in 2017 to include a dedicated ranking category for Regional Airports.
 This was introduced to enable proper Quality recognition of airports that predominantly focus on regional routes and / or domestic operations.
 The previous World Airport Rating applied a single ranking denomination for all airports, be they global mega hubs, regional or smaller airports.

 Commenting on the change, Edward Plaisted of Skytrax said: “we found there was a perception in the industry that for an airport to achieve the highest Star classification it had to be a major international hub, and include all the amenities that such major hubs need to provide.
 With the rapid expansion of our Airport Quality Audit worldwide in the last 2 years, we have been finding that some regional or smaller airports are delivering the highest 4 or 5-Star standards to their customers, but not getting due recognition for this.”